tokens-studio/unit-calculator/README.md

 {allowedUnits: new Set(["km", "m", "cm", "mm"])}
 ```

-So you can use them in your calculations
+So you can use them in your calculations (once you've defined the conversion entries)

 ```
 > 2km + 2km => [ "4km" ]
 ```

-To mix units you have to set your conversion table
+Undefined units will throw

 ```
 > 2foo + 2bar